Skip to Content

 Contractual relationships are critical to starting a business, managing it, and seeing that it succeeds.
 As a business owner or manager, you rely on the services, assistance, and support from your employees as well as others critical to your enterprise, from vendors to distributors, and more.
 As an employee with an employment contract, you rely on your employer to adhere to the provisions of your contract in good faith.
 Thoughtfully drafted employment contracts with clarity of language in their provisions can be key to the avoidance of contract disputes.
 However, when either party fails to abide by the contract, it can have a significant impact on the life and financial stability of either or both sides.

-Contact our Annapolis-based breach of contract attorney by using our convenient contact form or by calling a team member at (240) 734-3033.
+Need Legal Assistance?
+Contact our Annapolis Contract Law Attorney Today via our contact form or by calling (240) 734-3033.
 Hablamos español.

 Various aspects of employment of all kinds may be established under different types of contracts.
 These commonly involve executives, such as CEOs and CFOs, and other professionals who have negotiated special employment terms or conditions.
 Contract law may also apply to independent contractors.